 Last but certainly not least, building puzzles is such an enjoyable and calming activity, that even many adults enjoy doing them.

 It releases stress, encourages mindfulness and is a good way to calm an anxious child.
 It is also a great activity to do when you want to wind down from an active play session.

-These are just some of the many benefits of jigsaw puzzles for children.
+These are just some of the many benefits of puzzles for toddlers and kids in preschool/kindergarten.